 Get my guide to buying wine bottle lights here.
 There are lots of lights out there, so you don’t have to use what I use.
 The craft store has them, Dollar Tree, etc. You can also get them online which is what my post discusses.

-And then turn them on to see the glow!
-Aren’t these wine bottle crafts perfect for your porch?
+I squealed when I turned on the lights to see the glow!
+Aren’t these wine bottles perfect for your porch?
 Or for parties?
 Or just regular home decor?
-I’d love to know how you would use the Light My Bottle lights in the comments!
+Get the printable how to card below.

 - Clear wine bottles